apache/commons-daemon/src/samples/README.txt

 SimpleDaemon:

-SimpleDaemon demonstrates the feature of the daemon ofered by Apache Commons Daemon.
+SimpleDaemon demonstrates the feature of the daemon offered by Apache Commons Daemon.
 To run it adapt the SimpleDaemon.sh file and connect to it using: telnet localhost 1200